altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 *The spiders bristled and chittered in reply.
 They turned to each other, chittering*
 ~The net they constructed was more just a glob of spider glue.
-It was barely held together by wide swatches of non sticky webbing.
+It was barely held together by two wide swatches of non sticky webbing.
 It was about half his size and he could pick it up with one hand, it was lighter than a baseball.
-And they were done in seconds~
+And they were done in a few seconds~
 'K::Thank the spiders, Kent, keep in their good graces.'
 *Kent looked up, and nodded curtly*
 'K::Eh, close enough...'